tahirprog/Calculator/README.md

-# Calculator Using HTML CSS and JS
+# Calculator Using HTML and CSS